Trust Architecture for Agentic AI

 Every gap in your commercial infrastructure is a line item in someone else's valuation model.
 These aren't hypothetical risks.
 They're the patterned findings that appear in diligence on AI-native businesses.

-When your AI gets it wrong, your contract decides who pays.
 Standard liability caps were designed for software that does what you tell it.
-If your product makes decisions autonomously and something goes wrong, the cap you have may not apply the way you think it does.
+If your product makes autonomous decisions, the cap you have may not apply the way you think.

-The IP your product generates may not belong to you.
 Enterprise customers push hard for ownership of AI-generated outputs.
-If your agreements don't address this explicitly, the default position under Australian law may not be what you'd expect.
+If your agreements don't address this explicitly, the default position under Australian law may surprise you.

-Your product uses an external AI API.
-Your contracts probably don't say that.
-If you're calling OpenAI, Anthropic, or any other foundation model API with customer data, you're a data sub-processor.
+If you're calling OpenAI, Anthropic, or any foundation model API with customer data, you're a data sub-processor.
 Enterprise security reviews will find this.

-Enterprise procurement teams are now asking for AI transparency documentation, autonomy level disclosures, and liability allocation frameworks as standard.
-Your contracts can't answer these questions yet.
+Enterprise procurement teams now ask for AI transparency documentation, autonomy disclosures, and liability frameworks as standard.
+Your contracts can't answer these yet.

-The compounding problem: Every enterprise deal you close on inadequate terms raises the ceiling a little higher.
+The compounding problem: Every enterprise deal you close on inadequate terms widens the gap a little further.
 Every investor conversation you have without clean commercial infrastructure creates friction.
-The time to build the trust layer is before you need it, not when you're already in the negotiation.
+The time to build the trust layer is before you need it – not when you're already in the negotiation.

 The ARAF Framework

 Before we build anything, we map what you've actually deployed.
-Five dimensions that determine what your commercial infrastructure needs to do, and what your current agreements don't cover.
+Five dimensions that determine what your commercial infrastructure needs to do – and what your current agreements don't cover.
+ARAF is a scoring system with compounding logic, not a simple checklist.
 Every engagement starts here.

 1